 6. Not practicing correctly.

-A very common mistake I see with beginners who can play at a decent level already, is that they get stuck at a level because they don't practice in a way which forces them to advance further.
+A very common mistake I see with beginners who can play at a decent level already is that they get stuck at a level because they don't practice in a way that forces them to advance further.
 They have their basic "repertoire", which may be really nice, but they just keep on playing that, and not learning anything new.